-A&S 3595 Academic Year Abroad: European Perspectives
+A&S 3595 Academic Year Abroad: European Perspectives of America of 3 cr.

-of America

 A study of historical and current European views of American culture as presented in the creative arts, literature, and political writings, and scholarly analyses.
 This course is only offered through UNO's Academic Year Abroad (AYA) in Innsbruck, Austria and can be repeated once for credit.